Shaking Hands 6

 Hourly Rate and Approach

-At D-Legal, we charge a fair and transparent hourly rate of €121 including VAT.
-This is significantly lower than many law firms, where rates of €250 to €350 excluding VAT are not uncommon.
+At D-Legal, we use a fair and transparent hourly rate of €121 including VAT.
+This is considerably lower than at many law firms, where hourly rates of €250 to €350 excluding VAT are common.
+For this rate, you receive dedicated and knowledgeable legal support, with clear explanations of what we do, why we do it, and what it means for your case.
+No unnecessary work, no hidden costs.

 Hourly Rate and Approach

-Shaking Hands 6At D-Legal, we charge a fair and transparent hourly rate of €121 including VAT.
-This is significantly lower than many law firms, where rates of €250 to €350 excluding VAT are not uncommon.
+Shaking Hands 6At D-Legal, we use a fair and transparent hourly rate of €121 including VAT.
+This is considerably lower than at many law firms, where hourly rates of €250 to €350 excluding VAT are common.
+For this rate, you receive dedicated and knowledgeable legal support, with clear explanations of what we do, why we do it, and what it means for your case.
+No unnecessary work, no hidden costs.

 Cases against the government: start-up fee only